-However, where there is a party there will always be a popping cork or 2, and so if you are planning to toast the queen this forthcoming bank holiday weekend, we have put together a few tips to protect your liver and reduce the aftermath, making the long weekend more productive and enjoyable if we aren’t laid up with a hangover!
+Where there is a party there will always be a popping cork or 2, and so if you are planning to enjoy the festivities, we have put together a few tips to protect your liver and reduce the aftermath.

-In this article, we have put together a list of some key nutrients which have been shown to support liver health and detoxification.
+In this article, we have put together a list of some key nutrients which have been shown to support liver health and detoxification, making them ideal supplements for hangovers.

 Milk Thistle is often touted as the ‘perfect hangover cure’, and in fact there is good reason for this accolade.
 It is a botanical extract with a long history of traditional use in supporting liver function, largely due to its silymarin and silybin content – these are active compounds which may help to protect the liver from toxins associated with excessive alcohol consumption.
 Silymarin also has been found to increase levels of glutathione.